E3-JSI/medtermex/README.md

   <img src="./docs/assets/imgs/logo.png" alt="logo" width="600" style="width: 600px;">
 </p>

-**Medical Term Extraction using Artificial Intelligence.**
+**MEDical TERM EXtraction using Artificial Intelligence.**
-This project focuses on developing and fine-tuning models for medical term extraction.
+This project focuses on developing and fine-tuning models for medical term extraction and general named entity recognition.

 The project currently supports GLiNER, LLMs (using Unsloth) and Ollama models.
 It includes scripts for fine-tuning using LoRA, and provides examples for fine-tuning the models both locally and on [SLURM].